 Vitamin E (Tocopherol) – Australia

-Vitamin E is a soothing, protective antioxidant that can help fight the signs of premature aging, such as those caused by excessive sun exposure.
+Vitamin E is a soothing, protective antioxidant that can help fight the signs of premature ageing, such as those caused by excessive sun exposure.
 It is also added to skincare products to keep them fresh for longer (Schagen et al. 2012, PMID 23467449).

 Sorbitan Olivate (derived from olives) – Australia

 Sorbitan olivate is a natural emulsifier derived from olives.
-Emulsifiers keep ingredients blended; otherwise, oil- and water-based ingredients will separate and products may become less effective.
+Emulsifiers keep ingredients blended; otherwise, oil- and water-based ingredients will separate, and products may become less effective.
 It also brings its own moisturising properties to preparations (source: Britannica).